PhilipPartsch/open-someip-spec/src/someip-sd.rst

 * Check if the TCP connection is already present (only applicable, if TCP is configured for Eventgroup and Subscribe Eventgroup entry was received)
 * Check if enough resources are left (e.g. Socket Connections)
 * If any of these check fails, you need to:
-* Answer with an Subscribe Eventgroup NACK, if the original entry was an Subscribe Eventgroup entry :need:`feat_req_someipsd_1137`.
+* Answer with a Subscribe Eventgroup NACK, if the original entry was a Subscribe Eventgroup entry :need:`feat_req_someipsd_1137`.
 * Ignore, if the original entry was not a Subscribe Eventgroup entry

-.. feat_req:: ⓘ
+.. feat_req:: 🎯
     :id: feat_req_someipsd_1163
-    :reqtype: Information
+    :reqtype: Requirement
     :security: NO
     :safety: QM
     :satisfies: